-The panorama lounge at Zurich airport is in Concourse E. Most of Swiss’ intercontinental flights (to the US, Asia and Africa) depart from Zurich Airport’s Concourse E, which is connected to the main terminals by a 5 minute, underground train ride.
+The panorama lounge at Zurich airport is in Concourse E. Most of Swiss’ intercontinental flights (to the US, Asia, and Africa) depart from Zurich Airport’s Concourse E, which is connected to the main terminals by a 5 minute, underground train ride.
 The latter aims to impress transfer passengers with cool graphics of a good-looking girl in the mountains (Heidi, girl of the Alps?) displayed on the tunnel wall and with sounds of Alphorns and mooing cows.
 Although not popular with everyone, I love this very Swiss experience and always enjoy this ride.

-Compared to the Swiss Lounge in the main terminal, the Panorama Lounge is clearly a step down.
+Compared to the Swiss Lounge in the main terminal, the Panorama Lounge is clearly a step-down.
 So, unless you are a plane freak and love to observe the tarmac traffic (either from the inside of the lounge or on the terrace), you may prefer to wait in Swiss Lounge and then take the underground ride to Concourse E around 10 minutes before boarding time.

-From the lounge, it was a 5 minute walk to my gate where my Swiss International Air Lines‘ oldest Airbus A340-300 was departing from to Bangkok Suvarnabhumi Airport (BKK) in Thailand.
+The lounge was a 5-minute walk to the gate where my Swiss International Air Lines‘ oldest Airbus A340-300 was departing from to Bangkok Suvarnabhumi Airport (BKK) in Thailand.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert